UWC2-PYTHON/ProgrammingInPython/source/modules/Modules.rst

     import modulename

-Is the simplest way: this adds the name of the module to the global namespace, and lets you access the names defined in that module:
+Above is the simplest way.
+Running ``import modulename`` adds the name of the module to the global namespace, and lets you access the names defined in that module:

 .. code-block:: python

     modulename.a_name_in_the_module

-If you want only a few names in a module, and don't want to type the module name each time, you can import only the names you want:
+If you want only a few names in a module, and don't want to type the module name out each time, you can import only the names you want:

 .. code-block:: python

     from modulename import this, that

-This brings only the names specified (``this``, ``that``) into the global namespace.
+The above brings only the names specified (``this``, ``that``) into the global namespace.
 All the code in the module is run, but the module's name is not available.
-But the explicitly imported names are directly available.
+Only the explicitly imported names are directly available.

-Sometimes you want the entire module, but maybe not want to type its entire name eadh time you use.
-So you can rename a module when you import it. (you may also want to do this if a module has the same name as a variable you want to use...)
+Sometimes you want the entire module, but maybe not want to type its entire name each time you use it.
+You can rename a module when you import it.
+(You may also want to do this if a module has the same name as a variable you want to use.)

 .. code-block:: python